ftelschow/ResearchGroup/_pages/publications.md

 *Journal of Multivariate Analysis 192 (2022): 105085.*

 **Simultaneous Confidence Bands for Functional Data using the Gaussian Kinematic Formula.**
-F. Telschow and A. Schwartzman
+F. Telschow, and A. Schwartzman
 Journal of Statistical Planning and Inference 216.
 (2022), p.
 70-94.

 ## 2021